madakaheri/vsce-node-test-runner/README.md

 - `--watch` runs `node --test --watch --test-name-pattern "^<test name>$" <file>` and reruns the same test whenever the file changes.
 The header `--watch` omits the pattern so the entire file is watched.
 - `Stop` closes the workspace’s “Node Test Runner” terminal, ending any active watch session.
 - The Command Palette exposes the same actions: `Node Test Runner: Run test`, `Run test (watch)`, `Run file`, `Run file (watch)`, and `Stop watch`.

-## Features

-### Run button
-Shows above each test definition and executes only that test via `node --test`.

-### --watch button
-Runs the same command with `--watch`, rerunning on every save.

-### Stop button
-Disposes the dedicated terminal so the associated watch session ends immediately.